DuranMuhammed/BiHatiraBirak/README.md

 # BiHatiraBirak
-My first Android program used Kotlin
+My first Android program used in Kotlin

+This is a test branch